jakezatecky/d3-funnel/README.md

 ### Overriding Defaults

 You may wish to override the default chart options.
 For example, you may wish for every funnel to have proportional heights.
-To do this, simplify modify the `D3Funnel.defaults` property:
+To do this, simply modify the `D3Funnel.defaults` property:

 ``` javascript